 Sandy Hawley’s most significant race has been not on the back of a thoroughbred but against virulent skin cancer.
 Diagnosed with skin cancer in 1987, doctors only gave him a few months to live but he fought to overcome the disease with experimental drugs, a careful high-fiber diet, and his sheer determination.
 Hawley now has a clean bill of health, but receives a series of vaccine shots once a year in California.

 Overall, his career as a jockey spanned 31 years from 1968 to his retirement on July 1, 1998.
 Hawley had 31,455 mounts, garnering 6,449 wins and captured 18 Woodbine riding titles, 13 Fort Erie meets, nine Greenwood championships, nine Ontario titles, and eight Canadian honours.
 His final ride was on Terremoto in the Grade III Dominion Day Stakes at Woodbine.

-After his retirement from racing Hawley began a new career as a public relations ambassador for the Ontario Jockey Club.
+After his retirement from racing Hawley began a new career as a public relations ambassador for the Woodbine Entertainment Group.